NotGrm/SupFixCalendar/README.md

 #Gems
 I'd like to work with :
+- icalendar : this gem is able to parse an ics file
-- kube-rails : this gem allow me to use Kube CSS Framework
+- kube-rails : this gem allow the use of Kube CSS Framework
 - haml-rails
 - simple_form